dcreager/libcork/docs/files.rst

               struct cork_path_list \*cork_path_list_new(const char \*list)

    Create a new list of paths.
 The first variant creates a list that is initially empty.
-The second variant takes in a should contain a colon-separated list of paths as a single string, and adds each of those paths to the new list.
+The second variant takes in a colon-separated list of paths as a single string, and adds each of those paths to the new list.

 .. function:: void cork_path_list_free(struct cork_path_list \*list)